 Although these have assisted in exposing holes in smart contracts and improving coding standards, it’s been a costly learning curve.

-Here’s a look at the top 5 largest DeFi lending platform hacks so far:
+Here’s a look at the largest DeFi lending platform hacks so far:

 In April 2022, Beanstalk was attacked using a flash loan.
 The attacker gained control of governance and passed proposals to transfer $182 million worth of funds.